Different hues may be produced by different suspended substances absorbing or reflecting differently.

-reflecting the reds and absorbing the blues.
-Muddy water always looks brownish; it reflects and absorbs like the earth.
+reflects infra red and absorbs ultra violet.
+Muddy water always looks brownish because it reflects and absorbs like earth.
 Rivers are major transporters of soil run-off, canals have the mud on the floor churned up by the first boat through in the morning and that mud remains suspended all day.
 Canals fed by muddy waters remain muddy H24; you can see this above and below weirs.
 This little gem helps boaters who know how, to harvest water for cleaning and hygiene without having to worry where the next water point is.

 Peat dissolved in water absorbs almost all light

-frequencies so, in Ireland, the River Shannon and most of its lakes look very
+frequencies.
+The River Shannon in Ireland and most of its lakes look very

 black indeed.
-The Shannon flows predominantly through ancient peat and
+The Shannon and its tributaries flow predominantly through ancient peat and

-carries that black down even to the Estuary.
-Tixall Wide at the top of the Staff and Worcs is an English canal place to see peatiness in action.
+carry that black down even to the Estuary.
+Tixall Wide at the top of the Staff and Worcs canal near Great Haywood is a place to see peatiness in action.

 And so ...
 Grey Green Muddy Water is launched ...